 Hip Fracture Repair (Hip Pinning)Skip to the navigation

 Surgery is usually the best treatment for a broken (fractured) hip.
-Two types of surgery are used.
+Three types of surgery can be used.

 - Hip repair (internal fixation).
 Hip repair involves stabilizing broken bones with surgical screws, nails, rods, or plates.
 This type of surgery is usually for people who have fractures in which the bones can be properly aligned.
 This may also be called "hip pinning."

-- Hip replacement surgery (arthroplasty).
-Hip replacement involves replacing part or all of the joint with artificial parts made of metal, ceramic, or plastic.
+- Total hip replacement surgery.
+This surgery replaces all parts of the joint with artificial parts made of metal, ceramic, or plastic.

 Hip pinning surgery to repair a hip fracture involves two main steps: